• Skip to primary navigation

 Vegan gnocchi soup is a thick and savory soup with a vegetable base flavored with savory ingredients, fresh vegetables, and potato gnocchi.

 Even though this soup appears sinful, it is healthy and only contains plant food, a bit of flour, and nutritional yeast.
+So, dive into a bowl of Olive Garden vegan gnocchi soup!

 What is Gnocchi?